nixuser/python-re-examples/re_examples.md

 # Flags/Inline flags

     >>> re.search(r'now', "Now is better than never.")

-- (?aiLmsux)
+## Special syntax

-    (One or more letters from the set 'a', 'i', 'L', 'm', 's', 'u', 'x'.)
+(?aiLmsux) (One or more letters from the set 'a', 'i', 'L', 'm', 's', 'u', 'x'.)
 The group matches the empty string; the letters set the corresponding flags for the entire regular expression

     >>> re.search(r'(?i)now', "Now is better than never.")
     <re.Match object; span=(0, 3), match='Now'>

-- re.I (ignore case)
+## Flags re.I (ignore case)

     >>> re.search(r'now', "Now is better than never.", re.I)
     <re.Match object; span=(0, 3), match='Now'>